 Generally, most of the times, positive super coils develop, when DNA opens and replication progresses in both directions; transcription also causes positive super coils.
-When DNA winds around histone complex to form Nucleosomes DNA experiences negative super coil state.
+When DNA winds around histone protein complex in the left handed direction to form Nucleosomes, DNA experiences negative super coil state.
 Binding of proteins or protein complexes to DNA either during Replication or recombination or transcription, DNA is subjected to such stress and strains.
 Positive coils act as hindrance to the progress of replication fork as well as transcriptional fork and such positive super coils are removed and DNA is either rendered negative super coils or relaxed, which is essential for the said functions, otherwise DNA fails to replicate and fails to transcribe, which has serious consequences to the cell.
-Even ssDNA, such as circular DNA are in super coiled, with out which the DNA fails to replicate.
+In such situations DNA is subjected negative super coiling so the DNA easily opens ahead of the replication fork.
+Even ssDNA, such as circular DNA are in super coiled state, with out which the DNA fails to replicate and transcribe.

-Opening of DNA causes over winding of DNA helix ahead of the replication fork,i.e positive super coiling
+Opening of DNA causes over winding of DNA helix ahead of the replication fork, i.e positive super coiling; http://cienciasdejoseleg.blogspot.com/

-The Topoisomerase has both nicking and ligase activity, here it shows ligase activity
+The Topoisomerase-1 has both nicking and ligase activity, here it shows ligase activity;

 Action of Topo I cuts one of the two strands and Topo II cuts both the strands in staggered wy; http://biosiva.50webs.org/